 Read by Dick Hill

-Thanks to Random House Audio for providing me with a copy of this title for review.
+Note: A special thanks to the wonderful people at Brilliance Audio for providing me with a copy of this title for review.